hudsonthomas55/Tip_Calculator/README.md

 # Tip_Calculator
-This program will calculate a tip amount and split between friends
+Calculate a tip amount and split between friends

 Have you ever been at a restaurant with friends and wonder how much your portion is?
 Well, this calculator aims to solve this dilemma, and even factors in the tip.